NIST Witch Fire Study: House-by-House Wildfire Damage Analysis

 About This Research

-The findings discussed in this article are based on two NIST publications: “A Case Study of a Community Affected by the Witch and Guejito Fires” (NIST Technical Note 1635, 2009) and “A Case Study of a Community Affected by the Witch and Guejito Wildland Fires” (NIST Technical Note 1796, 2013), both by Alexander Maranghides and William Mell of the National Institute of Standards and Technology.
+- “A Case Study of a Community Affected by the Witch and Guejito Fires” (NIST Technical Note 1635, 2009) by Alexander Maranghides and William E. Mell.

 The original study (TN 1635) documented damage patterns across 274 homes using over 11,000 photographs and detailed field data.
 The follow-up study (TN 1796) analyzed the effectiveness of defensive actions and mitigation efforts by exposure zone.
 Together, these reports represent the most thorough house-by-house wildfire damage analysis ever published by a government agency.
+Both reports are part of NIST’s Reduced Risk of Fire Spread in Wildland-Urban Interface Communities research program.

 This article is for informational purposes only and does not constitute legal advice.
 Insurance policies and applicable law vary by state and by policy form.
 Consult with a licensed professional regarding your specific situation.